-Jeff Lynch is a commercial, landscape & nature photographer, blogger and author based in Sugar Land, Texas.
+Jeff Lynch is a commercial, landscape and nature photographer based in Sugar Land and Fort Davis, Texas.

 Jeff's passion for Texas landscape photography extends to his love of teaching and he can be found leading groups of serious amateurs each spring and fall during the Texas Landscape Safari workshop.

-His most recent work can be found gracing the pages of this blog: Serious Amateur Photography where he shares his passion for landscape and nature photography with photographers around the globe.
-Jeff's first two books of Texas landscape photography, Hill Country Landscapes and Landscapes of the Texas Plains & Canyons have been widely praised throughout the state and his next book, Big Bend Landscape Adventures is due out this fall.
+His most recent work can be found gracing the pages of this blog: Texas Landscape Photography where he shares his passion for landscape and nature photography with photographers around the globe.
+Jeff's first two books of Texas landscape photography, Hill Country Landscapes, released in 2009 and Landscapes of the Texas Plains & Canyons, released in 2010 have been widely praised throughout the state and his next two books, Landscapes of the Davis Mountains and Big Bend Landscapes have just been released.

-Jeff's work has been featured in Texas Monthly magazine and in Jeff Carlson's recent book; Canon Powershot G10/G11: From Snapshots to Great Shots published by Peachpit Press.
+Jeff's work has been featured in Texas Monthly, San Antonio and Cowboys & Indians magazines and in Jeff Carlson's book; Canon Powershot G10/G11: From Snapshots to Great Shots published by Peachpit Press.

 Serious photography really began for me in the mid 70’s when Canon introduced the TX with an “auto-winder” and the (ultimate) F-1 w/motor drive.
 They also introduced their FD line of “aspherical lenses”, which (for that point in time) were exceptionally sharp.